pkeilbach/htwg-practical-nlp/docs/lectures/sequence_models.md

 We can summarize the **advantages and disadvantages of RNNs** as follows:

-- ✅ They can capture long-range dependencies
+- ✅ They can capture **long-range dependencies**
-- ✅ They can be used to process sequences of varying lengths
+- ✅ They can be used to process sequences of **varying lengths**
-- ✅ They use less memory than traditional N-gram language models
+- ✅ They use **less memory** than traditional N-gram language models
-- ❌ They suffer from the vanishing or exploding gradient problem
+- ❌ They suffer from the vanishing or exploding **gradient problems**
-- ❌ Struggle with very long sequences
+- ❌ Struggle with **very long sequences**

 !!! tip

     Think of the weights as factors that influence the **importance of information** at each step.
 If these factors are repeatedly small, the overall impact of the information from earlier steps diminishes exponentially as you go back in time.

-    Here is an analogy:
+    Here is an **analogy**:

-    It's like whispering a secret in a long line of people, and each person passing it on speaks in a softer voice.
-By the time it reaches the end of the line (representing the earlier steps in the sequence), the original message is barely audible.
+    It's like **whispering a secret** in a long line of people, and each person passing it on speaks in a softer voice.
+By the time it reaches the end of the line, the original message is barely audible.

 !!! info "Backpropagation"